uprighted-learners/unit-7-name-display/README.md

 ## Review

-In this lab, we will have created a small React application that tracks the values of a person's name, and then greets that person by their name along with a friendly message.
+In this exercise, we will have created a small React application that tracks the values of a person's name, and then greets that person by their name along with a friendly message.

 The software should: